Harold Shipman: Trial and imprisonment

 Shipman denied his guilt, disputing the scientific evidence against him.
 He never made any public statements about his actions.
 Shipman's wife, Primrose, maintained that he was not guilty, even after his conviction.

 Shipman is the only doctor in the history of British medicine found guilty of murdering his patients.
-John Bodkin Adams was charged in 1957 with murdering a single patient, amid rumours he had killed dozens more over a 10-year period and "possibly provided the role model for Shipman"; however, he was acquitted and no further charges were pursued.
-Historian Pamela Cullen has argued that because of Adams' acquittal, there was no impetus to examine asserted flaws in the British legal system until the Shipman case.
+John Bodkin Adams was charged in 1957 with murdering a patient, amid rumours he had killed dozens more over a 10-year period and "possibly provided the role model for Shipman"; he was acquitted and no further charges were pursued.
+A historian, Pamela Cullen, has argued that because of Adams's acquittal, there was no impetus to examine potential flaws in the British legal system until the Shipman case.

 Death

-Shipman hanged himself in his cell at HM Prison Wakefield at 6:20 a.m. on 13 January 2004, aged 57.
-He was pronounced dead at 8:10 a.m.
-A statement from Her Majesty's Prison Service indicated that he had hanged himself from the window bars of his cell using his bed sheets.
-After Shipman's death, his body was taken to the mortuary at the Medico Legal Centre in Sheffield by undertaker’s van for a post-mortem examination.
-West Yorkshire Coroner David Hinchliff eventually released the body to his family after an inquest was opened and adjourned shortly after.
+Shipman hanged himself in his cell at HM Prison Wakefield on 13 January 2004, the day before his 58th birthday.
+The Medico Legal Centre in Sheffield performed a post-mortem examination, and an inquest was opened.

 Some of the victims' families said they felt "cheated", as Shipman's suicide meant they would never have the satisfaction of a confession, nor answers as to why he committed his crimes.
 Home Secretary David Blunkett admitted that celebration was tempting: "You wake up and you receive a call telling you Shipman has topped himself and you think, is it too early to open a bottle?
 And then you discover that everybody's very upset that he's done it."

-Shipman's death divided national newspapers, with the Daily Mirror branding him a "cold coward" and condemning the Prison Service for allowing his suicide to happen.
+Shipman's death divided national newspapers, with the Daily Mirror branding him a "cold coward" and condemning the Prison Service for allowing his suicide to occur.
 However, The Sun ran a celebratory front-page headline; "Ship Ship hooray!"
 The Independent called for the inquiry into Shipman's suicide to look more widely at the state of UK prisons as well as the welfare of inmates.
-In The Guardian, an article by General Sir David Ramsbotham, who had formerly served as Her Majesty's Chief Inspector of Prisons, suggested that whole life sentencing be replaced by indefinite sentencing, for this would at least give prisoners the hope of eventual release and reduce the risk of their ending their own lives by suicide, as well as making their management easier for prison officials.
+In The Guardian, an article by General Sir David Ramsbotham, who had formerly served as Her Majesty's Chief Inspector of Prisons, suggested that whole-life sentencing be replaced by indefinite sentencing, for this would at least give prisoners the hope of eventual release and reduce the risk of their ending their own lives by suicide, as well as making their management easier for prison officials.